What is the correct placement of feet during the "Footwork" exercise on a reformer?

 Prepare for the Peak Pilates Level 3 Certification Test.
 Utilize flashcards and multiple-choice questions with explanations to enhance your readiness and confidence.
 Excel in your assessment!

-The correct placement of feet during the "Footwork" exercise on a reformer is with the feet positioned hip-width apart on the footbar, with toes aligned and heels lifted.
-This positioning is crucial for proper alignment and engagement of the lower body muscles, particularly the calves, hamstrings, and glutes, while also promoting stability throughout the exercise.
+The correct placement of feet during the "Footwork" exercise on a reformer is to have them positioned hip-width apart on the footbar, with the toes aligned and heels lifted.
+This alignment is essential for several reasons.
+Firstly, having the feet hip-width apart allows for better stability and balance, engaging the core and leg muscles effectively throughout the movement.

 Subscribe